mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/tutorials/customer-churn.md

-MindsDB Machine Learning can help marketing, sales, and customer retention teams determine the best incentive and the right time to make an offer to minimize customer turnover.
+MindsDB as a Machine Learning framework can help marketing, sales, and customer retention teams determine the best incentive and the right time to make an offer to minimize customer turnover.

 In this tutorial you will learn how to use SQL queries to train a machine learning model and make predictions in three simple steps:

 1. Connect a database with customers' data to MindsDB.
-2. Use an `INSERT` statement to train the machine learning model automatically.
+2. Use an `CREATE PREDICTOR` statement to train the machine learning model automatically.
-3. Query predictions with a simple `SELECT` statement from MindsDB "AI Table" (this special table returns data from an ML model upon being queried).
+3. Query predictions with a simple `SELECT` statement from MindsDB `AI Table` (this special table returns data from an ML model upon being queried).

 Using SQL to perform machine learning at the data layer will bring you many benefits like removing unnecessary ETL-ing, seamless integration with your data, and enabling predictive analytics in your BI tool.
 Let's see how this works with real world example to predict the probability of churn for a new customer of a telecom company.